Graduate Vocal Arts Program Dawn Upshaw, Artistic Director

 - Utah Opera Apprentice Artists Program

-- Appearances with the Phoenix Symphony, American Symphony Orchestra, and Portland Baroque Orchestra, and in the Cincinnati May Festival and Bard SummerScape
+Appearances with the Phoenix Symphony, American Symphony Orchestra, Albany Symphony, and Portland Baroque Orchestra.

-- Acceptances to graduate programs at Curtis Institute of Music, The Juilliard School, and New England Conservatory, among others
+Acceptances to post-graduate programs at Curtis Institute of Music, The Juilliard School, and New England Conservatory, among others.